eggjs/egg-socket.io/README.md

 Besides that, there are several system Event:

 - `disconnecting` doing the disconnect
-- `disconnect` connection has disconnected.
+- `disconnect` connection has disconnected
 - `error` Error occured

 Example：